olivierfriard/boris_docs/export_events.rst

 Export events as Behavioral Binary Table
 --------------------------------------------------------------------------------------------------------------------------------------------

+.. warning:: This function is still experimental in v.
+7.8.5

 A time interval will be asked to the user (in seconds).
-The observation will be checked every n seconds and the presence of the selected behaviors will be exported in a table for each selected subjects.
+The observation will be checked every n seconds and the presence (1, absence: 0) of the selected behaviors will be exported in a table for each selected subjects.

 Example for a time interval of 1 second::